 IDFI welcomes the amendments introduced by the draft law of Georgia on Civil Service.
 The draft law includes important positive changes to the system of civil service in Georgia.
 Nevertheless we find that additional steps should be taken in order to improve the draft law on Civil Service and guarantee that it is harmonized with best international practice.
 You can find our recommendations in the full text of the legal analysis.

 According to the information provided by Ministry of Foreign Affairs of Georgia 3 715 Georgian citizens were arrested due to the offences committed abroad in 2010-2014.
 In 2013, as compared to 2010 the number of arrested people is tripled and amounts to 1 178 of Georgian citizens.

 Biggest loss Georgia has suffered in 2013, when 10 soldieres have been killed and 137 damaged.

-On May 23rd, Field Meeting of the Inter-Factional Group and the Open Parliament Georgia Working Group was held in Kazbegi, Rooms Hotel.
-The meeting was held within the scopes of the project - "Supporting Parliament of Georgia Involvement in Open Government Partnership".
+On the 17th of June, Meeting of the Inter-Factional Group and the Open Parliament Georgia Working Group was held.
+The meeting was conducted within the scopes of the project - "Supporting Parliament of Georgia Involvement in Open Government Partnership".